Jaqwelin/Word-game/README.md

-# LexiGrid
+# Word game

-LexiGrid is a web-based puzzle game that combines elements of Sudoku, Wordle, and Word Search.
+Word game is a web-based puzzle game that combines elements of Sudoku, Wordle, and Word Search.

 ## How to Play